Staff,Board and Patrons

 Morag Driscoll (Director) -

-Morag is a qualified solicitor with a background in family law practice and representing children and has been a Reporter to the Children's Hearing.
+Morag is a qualified solicitor with a background in family law practice and representing children.
+She has been a Reporter to the Children's Hearing Panel.
 Morag has been a member of the Council of the Law Society of Scotland and is currently Convenor of their Family Law Committee.

 Iris Quar (Solicitor) -